This blog was orginally published April 23rd, 2015 and updated to make it easier to read.

-The term “Educational Consultant” harkens back to the early days of specialized boarding and day school placements in traditional prep schools and elite colleges.
-Educational Consultants worked with families to help prepare students to secure enrollment in prestigious institutions, as well as to usher students through the college or graduate school application and decision process.
+The term “Educational Consultant” harkens back to the early days of specialized boarding and day school enrollments in traditional prep schools and elite colleges.
+Educational Consultants worked with families to help prepare students to assist in securing enrollment in prestigious schools, or ushering students through the college or graduate school application and decision process.
 In fact, many Educational Consultants still work exclusively with this type of client.

 Choosing to secure the services of a referring professional is much like that of choosing a therapist or a doctor.
-The processes these professionals help navigate can be highly emotional and anxiety-provoking, and the referring professional will likely become a key stakeholder in the selection, placement, and ongoing treatment, of your son or daughter.
+The processes these professionals help navigate can be highly emotional and anxiety-provoking and the referring professional will likely become a key stakeholder in the selection, placement, and ongoing treatment, of your son or daughter.
 Educational Consultants partner with a family and serve as a resource, a sounding board, and an advocate for your needs and the needs of your child, both while your child is enrolled in a program, and beyond.
-For this same reason, programs generally encourage family’s employment of an Educational Consultant because the therapeutic expert provides confidence and perspective that would otherwise require precious weeks to generate between program and parents.
+For this same reason, programs generally encourage the family’s employment of an Educational Consultant because the therapeutic expert provides confidence and perspective that would otherwise require precious weeks to generate between the program and parents.

-Lastly, referring professionals are well informed about a wide variety of services, programs, after-care supports, and post-treatment placements, and many have the ability to track a client and family through various levels of care.
+Lastly, referring professionals are well informed about a wide variety of services, treatment programs, after-care support models, and post-treatment placements, and many have the ability to track a client and family through various levels of care.
 It is not uncommon for much of this work to be done remotely, and each referring professional has his/her own model for supporting families, either in person, electronically, or over the phone.
 Some treatment programs require a referring professional to usher a parent through the placement process to support the family and lend context to the family when the treatment struggles and bumps to the process inevitably come about.
 Just as there are many avenues to success, there are many styles of supporting a family, and building your own bank of knowledge, while also utilizing the support of a referring professional, is one proven path toward finding, and getting the most out of, a therapeutic placement.

-Jake Weld holds a masters degree in education and has over twenty years of experience in traditional, LD, and therapeutic schools, adolescent and young adult programs, and conventional, wilderness, and residential settings.
+Jake Weld holds a master's degree in education and has over twenty years of experience in traditional, LD, and therapeutic schools, adolescent and young adult programs, and conventional, wilderness, and residential settings.
 He has served as the Executive Director of a therapeutic boarding school, the Assistant Headmaster of a specialized LD boarding school, and as the Academic and Program Director of various schools and programs.
 He is currently the Director of Admissions and Business Development for Mansfield Hall, a specialized college support program in Burlington, VT, and Madison, WI.